nishadbhujbal/Next-Gen-Traffic-Prediction/README.md

 5. Run the server:
     ```bash
     python main.py
-The server should now be running on a specific port (e.g., http://localhost:5000).
+The server should now be running on a specific port.
 Check the terminal output for the exact port.

 ### Client Setup